luminosuslight/pathology-ml-model-training/README.md

 # Interactive Deep Learning Tool for Cell Segmentation and Analysis
-An tool to enable biologists to train machine learning models for their own pathology images.
+A tool to enable biologists to train machine learning models for their own pathology images.

 Open the **example projects** in the client to learn how to use the software.